Scoring Your Credit - How's Your Credit Score

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

-Lenders want to be positive that giving you a loan isn't a risk for them.
-Your FICO score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-You'll still qualify for a mortgage with a lower score, but the interest accrued over the life of the loan could be more than double that of someone having a superior FICO score.
+Lenders want to make sure that allowing you a loan isn't a risk for them.
+Your credit score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
+You'll need a score of at least 700 to get a satisfactory interest rate.
+You can get approved for a mortgage loan with a lower score, but the interest paid over time could be more than double the amount of someone having a better FICO score.

-We're used to working with all tiers of credit scores.
+We're used to working with all tiers of credit history.
 Contact us and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Building your FICO score takes time.
-It can be hard to make a large-scale change in your FICO score with small changes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
+There are ways to raise your score.
+Improving your FICO score takes time.
+It can be hard to make a significant stride change in your number with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
-Here are some ways you can improve your credit score:
+Here are some methods to improve your credit score:

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't sound like a good idea.
 But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the most of your debt sitting on one card.
+It's better to have each of your cards at about 25% of their credit limit than to have the bulk of your debt sitting on a single card.

-- Apply for gas station cards or retail credit.
-For those who have no credit or below average credit, chain store credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and keep up your payments, which will raise your FICO score.
-You should always avoid keeping a high balance for too long because these types of cards normally have a surprising interest rate.
+- Apply for gas station cards or department store credit.
+For those who have non-existent credit or low credit, store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and stay on top of your payments, which will raise your credit.
+You should always beware of holding a high balance for more than a couple of months because these types of cards normally have a steeper interest rate.

-- Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts maintain an active status.
-But, pay them off in no more than two or three payments.
+- Use your credit.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
+But, make sure you pay them off in one or two payments.

-- Keep up with payments.
-Late payments hurt your credit history.
-It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the surest way to prove that you're responsible enough to make payments to a bank.
+- Stay on top of payments.
+How often you're late with payments greatly affects your credit score.
+It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're responsible enough to make payments to a lender.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+Knowing the methods you can use to improve your credit score, you're one step closer to becoming a homeowner.
+Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
 With the help of Grover Collins Real Estate & Auction Inc., the loan application process is sure to go more smoothly so you, too, can achieve home ownership.